The heartbeat of stellar halos: Insights from the stellar halo mass-metallicity relation: Introduction

 \cite{DSouza_2018} investigated the MZhR using Illustris simulations \citep{Vogelsberger_2013_Illustris, Genel_2014_Illustris}, focusing on galaxies with dark matter halo in the range $\rm log_{10} (\rm M_{DM}/\msun) \in [11, 14]$.
 Illustris galaxies have a large fraction of in-situ stars at large galactocentric distances, which appear to be incompatible with present GHOSTS observations \citep{Harmsen_2017}.
-However, the relative importance of in-situ stars is still under debate \citep[e.g.][]{Cooper_2015, Tau_2025, Cooper_2025, Wittig_2025}.
 Hence, \cite{DSouza_2018} studied the accreted MZhR and reported that the dominant progenitor builds most of the accreted mass and drives the accreted MZhR.
 The scatter in this relation was reported to encode information about the mass of the dominant progenitor and, at a given accreted stellar halo mass, reflects the diversity of accretion histories of the stellar halos.
 They also found that, at a given accreted stellar mass, high metallicity halos tend to have higher fractions of accreted material contributed by one single massive merger event.
 Similar findings were later reported by \citet{Monachesi_2019} using AURIGA simulations.

 Regarding the stellar halo mass assembly, numerical simulations suggest that most of the mass in the MW's stellar halo is expected to be contributed by a few massive accretion events \citep{Monachesi_2019, Yun_Pu_2025} along with in-situ stars that are more frequent in the inner stellar halo \citep{Zolotov_2009, Purcell_2010, Tissera_2013, Font_2020}.
-A simulated reconstruction of the assembly of stellar halos beyond MM–like galaxies was presented in \citet{Gonzalez-Jara_2025} (hereafter GJ25).
+A simulated reconstruction of the assembly of stellar halos beyond MW–like galaxies was presented in \citet{Gonzalez-Jara_2025} (hereafter GJ25).
 These authors focused on the outer halo, excluding the inner region of the halos that coexist with the host galaxy, with stellar masses in the range of log$_{10} (\mhalo/\msun) \in [8,10]$ from the \cielo~simulations \citep{Tissera_2025}.
 Their results indicate that as the stellar halo mass increases, so does the number of significant progenitors, which in general, contribute more than 60\% of the outer halos.

 Satellite galaxies that contribute to the formation of stellar halos follow a MZ$_\star$R \citep{Fattahi_2020, Naidu_2022, Khoperskov_2023c, Grimozzi_2024}.
 Disrupted dwarf galaxies, in particular, tend to be less metal-rich than surviving satellites at fixed stellar mass.
 This difference reflects their distinct star formation timescales, with surviving systems typically sustaining star formation for longer periods \citep{Tissera_2012}.
 If the MZ$_\star$R evolves with lookback time, the stellar halos might inherit a similar trend given they are mainly built from accreted stars from dwarf galaxies.